rvsrvs/learn-swift/README.md

 ## Target Audience

-  Programmers familiar with other, primarily OO languages.
+  Programmers familiar with other, primarily OO languages who are new to Swift.

 ## What you'll need